Game

 1. Would you rather play a video game after school or play a sport?

-• Cross your arms above your head if you would rather play a video game
+• Cross your right arm across your chest and stretch if you would rather play a video game.

-• Wave your arms from side to side if you would rather play a sport.
+• Cross your left arm across your chest and stretch if you would rather play a sport.

-1. Would you rather channel surf or go for a bike ride?
+1. Would you rather watch TV or go for a bike ride?

-• Pretend to pedal a bike if you prefer riding a bike.
+• Pretend to buckle your helmet and steer a bike if you prefer riding a bike.

 1. Would you rather do your homework before going outside to play or after playing outside?